 Aisle End chairs shall have integral warm white LED aisle lighting fixtures for IBC .2FC compliance.

-Layout shall comply with latest applicable OSSC and ANSI 117.1 Accessibility requirements
+Layout shall comply with latest jurisdictional requirements for accessibility.
+As of 2025, OSSC and ANSI 117.1 serve as the governing standards.

 Basis of Design shall include not less than, but not significantly in excess of: